-A. Any person having knowledge of the presence or whereabouts of an animal known to have been exposed to or reasonably suspected of having rabies and any person having knowledge of an animal or person exposed to a wild or domestic carnivorous mammal or bat shall report such knowledge and all pertinent information available to the appropriate animal control agency and/or Salt Lake County direction from the appropriate animal control agency or health department.
+A. Any person having knowledge of the presence or whereabouts of an animal known to have been exposed to or reasonably suspected of having rabies and any person having knowledge of an animal or person exposed to a wild or domestic carnivorous mammal or bat shall report such knowledge and all pertinent information available to the appropriate animal control agency and/or Salt Lake pending direction from the appropriate animal control agency or health department.

-Health Department.
-Any person having custody of such animal shall confine the animal pending animal known, suspected, or deemed to have been exposed to rabies as set forth in this section to fail to surrender such animal immediately upon demand by any peace officer, animal control officer, or officer of the Salt Lake County Health Department or Utah State Department of Health.
+County Health Department.
+Any person having custody of such animal shall confine the animal known, suspected, or deemed to have been exposed to rabies as set forth in this section to fail to surrender such animal immediately upon demand by any peace officer, animal control officer, or officer of the Salt Lake

-B. It is a violation of this title for an owner, or other person having the care, custody, and control of an
+B. It is a violation of this title for an owner, or other person having the care, custody, and control of an animal